How to keep backyard chickensFeb 22, 2022

 I could watch chickens for hours.
 I enjoy watching them forage around the garden.
 I currently don't have chickens in the new house, however working on that...
 If you’re interested in chooks for your own backyard, here are the basics to get you started.

 Backyard chooks make great pets and can have a profoundly positive impact on the health of the garden.
 They eat up food scraps, nourish the soil with their nitrogen-charged droppings, devour insect pests, and provide fresh eggs (or meat) for the family table.

 To keep healthy, happy chickens in a suburban backyard you need to provide protected spaces for them to feed, scratch, explore and nest.

-At our place we have a permanent chicken coop combining nesting boxes, an elevated roost and a chicken run.
-It’s a well-ventilated home complete with feeder, water containers and a generous floor covering of sawdust.
+You will need to have a permanent chicken coop combining nesting boxes, an elevated roost and a chicken run.
+It needs a well-ventilated home complete with a feeder, water containers and a generous floor covering of sawdust.
 We also have a mobile ‘chicken tractor’.
 This is an enclosed chicken run that I can pick up and move around the garden during the day.
 It lets the chooks forage in a managed way.
 Whether you plan to build your own coop or invest in a ready-made version, make sure that it allows you easy access for cleaning, feeding and collecting eggs.

 How much space do I need?

 Generally, each bird needs one square metre in the chicken coop.
 Larger breeds require more space.
 Allow another two square metres for each bird in the chicken run so they have room to dust bathe and behave like chooks.
 You can let your chickens roam free during the day, but be aware that they will disturb garden beds, eat plants and scratch around.
 I let my pair roam free range if I’m home but prefer to keep the birds secure in their chicken tractor at other times to avoid mess and keep my leafy green veggies unharmed!